Great Tew: Modernity

-Manor house and grounds

 Viscount Cary lived in a large manor house that seems to have been built in or before the early 17th century and extended in the latter part.
+In 1736 the political manager Susanna Keck married Anthony Keck MP who had inherited the manor.
 It was demolished in about 1800, but surviving adjacent structures from about 1700 include stables, a dovecote and a stone gate piers.

 In 1780 and 1793 Great Tew estate was bought by George Stratton, who had made a fortune in the East India Company.
 He died in March 1800 and was succeeded by his son George Frederick Stratton.
 The manor house had evidently fallen into disrepair, as the Strattons lived in a smaller Georgian dower house slightly to the south of it, and had the manor house demolished in about 1803.
 In 1808 George Frederick Stratton engaged the Scots botanist and garden designer John Loudon, who laid out north and south drives in Great Tew Park and planted ornamental trees in and around the village, which still enhance its appearance.

 In 1815–1816, Matthew Robinson Boulton, son of the manufacturer Matthew Boulton of Soho, Birmingham, bought the estate.
 In 1834 he added a Gothic Revival library to the east end of the house, and in 1856 his family added to the west end a Tudor style section designed by F.S.
 Waller.
 Great Tew stayed with the family until M. E. Boulton died without heirs in 1914.
 In 2014, the house seemed unoccupied and clad in scaffolding and plastic sheeting, as a restoration project for the owners, the Johnston family, who reopened the local ironstone quarry in 2000.
 Rupert Murdoch and Jerry Hall acquired the manor in 2020; the building was "in a derelict condition" but the couple planned a restoration to include a domed roof.
 In recent years the Great Tew Estate has hosted events through the year, including the Cornbury Music Festival.